lbke/research/auth.md

 ## Non-goals
 We don't want to limit ourselves to setup server-to-server communication, or client-to-api communication.
 We also want to secure web pages.
-We don't focus on patterns using a 3rd party (Oauth).
+We don't focus on patterns using a 3rd party (Oauth) yet.

 ## About JWT